List of Ned's Declassified School Survival Guide characters: Evelyn Kwong

+The Scoop

-The Scoop (Vincent Martella) is the school's journalist and photographer.
+The Scoop (Vincent Martella) is the school's Jersey-accented journalist and photographer.
 He tends to be quite annoying and assertive, which especially annoys Moze.
-He speaks with a Jersey accent and often wears a brown suit, a fedora, and carries around a camera.
+He often dresses like he’s a 1940's news reporter, and carries around a camera.
 Scoop appears only in two episodes of the first season and one episode of the second season.